 If you’ve heard it once, you’ve heard it a thousand times: for recruitment success, you need to optimize the candidate experience.
 But have you ever considered how the data in your ATS can positively or negatively impact the job-search experience?
 You can make a few relatively easy adjustments to ensure job seekers get what they want and need.

 The job categorization in your ATS needs to be candidate-centric.
 Some organizations categorize in a way that fits the internal needs of their hiring or charge-back process and not the needs of job seekers.

 - Don’t make your categorization overly complex; it needs to represent the way your candidates are most likely to search.

 - Employ job families, then sub-categories to help candidates drill down.

 - Find the right balance: you can err in making categories too broad or too specific.

 Think like a candidate.
 Your ATS job categorization should not be self-serving, but rather candidate-serving.

 Since candidates are searching for specific job titles in your ATS, it’s important to get the titles aligned with what they expect.
-We’ve covered this topic in a prior post on job titling, but the keys to remember are the following:
+We’ve covered this topic in a prior post on job titling, but the key points to remember are:

 - Use the most commonly searched version of the job title (not internal jargon or “creative” titles)